tpassaura/project_me/README.md

 # Project_me

-A Personal website portfolio using HTML, CSS and JavaScript
+A Personal website portfolio using HTML, CSS, and JavaScript.

  ## Technologies used
   - HTML